 Marshall Smith's Bio

-I have been detecting since I was a teenager and seriously detecting for about two years.
-I have been very successful locating all kinds of lost objects.
-I really enjoy helping people recover their lost personal treasures and look forward to being of service to you!
+I have been metal detecting since I was a teenager and seriously detecting for about five years.
+I have been very successful locating all kinds of lost valuable objects.
+I really enjoy helping people and look forward to being of service to you.

 Marshall Smith - Recent Blog Post